 Results from the monitoring of pond waters at discharge locations are summarized below.
-During the May-September 2020 water quality monitoring season, salinity was generally moderate and appeared to follow the typical patterns and ranges as observed in previous years.
-In 2020 pH, temperature and DO were not monitored directly, as previously approved by RWQCB in the Final Order.
+During the May-September 2023 water quality monitoring season, salinity was generally moderate and appeared to follow the typical patterns and ranges as observed in previous years.
+In 2023 pH, temperature and DO were not monitored directly, as previously approved by RWQCB in the Final Order.
 It is assumed that those parameters continued the typical patterns and ranges as in previous years based on observed conditions.

-Salinity data from 2020 were generally consistent with data collected during previous years in Systems E10, E12/E13, E8X-E14, E6A, E2, E2C, and E10.
-Low overall rainfall totals, despite high rainfall during March 2020, were consistent with dry years.
-Salinity was similar to comparative calendar dates prior and after the 2011-2016 drought.
-In 2020, pond operations sustained continuous circulation with higher discharge settings, high intake and good circulation.
+Salinity data from 2023 were generally consistent with data collected during previous years in Systems E10, E12/E13, E8X-E14, E6A, E2, E2C, and E10.
+Low overall rainfall totals in 2023 were consistent with dry years.
+Salinity was similar to comparative calendar dates during the 2011-2016 drought.
+In 2023, pond operations sustained continuous circulation with higher discharge settings, high intake and good circulation.
 Pond discharges do not occur continuously.
 Pond discharge data review should consider the variation in tide stage and cycles, and pond operations which may affect discharge.

 System E6A was successfully managed as a modified seasonal pond system, with salinity and water levels managed for WSP nesting habitat and migratory shorebird foraging in spring through fall, with deeper, low salinity open water habitat in the winter.
 Modified seasonal operations are typified by large areas of dry, exposed pond bottom, with some shallowly inundated areas, and deeper water levels in circulation primarily within borrow ditches.
-Overall conditions allowed for continuous circulation discharge below 44 ppt.
+Overall conditions allowed for continuous circulation discharge below 44 ppt with some exceptions above 44 ppt noted in Table 1 and the data provided electronically.